gardusig/road2senior/preparation/behavioral.md

 I was initially happy with the remote contract at the startup.
 The compensation was much higher than I would have received as a full-time employee in Brazil, and I had the freedom to work from anywhere.
 However, I soon realized that the company culture was not a good fit for me.
 They were looking for people who would follow a command-and-control management style, and I am more of a creative thinker who likes to challenge the status quo.
 This led to many disagreements, and eventually I felt like I was not able to give my full attention to my side business while working at a startup and lost touch with some messages.
 As a result, the company decided to end the contract after a year and a half.

+The company culture changed after the first year.
+It became more stressful and demanding, and the management team was less supportive.
+I felt like I was no longer being heard or valued.
+I also saw how the team was being treated, and I didn't want to be a part of that.

+I was disappointed that the management team stopped appearing and recommended to avoid code reviews.
+I felt like they didn't care about the team or the work we were doing.
+This made me feel like I was on my own, and it made it difficult to get the support I needed.

 I am still proud of the work I did at the startup.
 I contributed to many open source projects, and I believe that my work has had a positive impact on the community.
 I learned that it's important to be clear about my expectations and to find a company culture that is a good fit for me.

 After the contract ended, I took some vacation after a long time without one.
 I also made a good deal selling my company, which allowed me to be free to study and get back on the programming track again.